Sculcoates power station: Equipment specification

-The first Sculcoates plant comprised Willans engines coupled directly to Siemens and Holmes dynamos.
+The first Sculcoates plant comprised Willans engines coupled directly to Siemens and Holmes dynamos with an output of 300 kW.
 There were also Crompton-Howell and Epstein accumulators to maintain current when demand exceeded the generating capacity.
 In 1898 the generating capacity was 880 kW.
 There were calculated to be 43,534 lamps of 8 candle power.

-The power station was extended several times over the first half of the twentieth century.
+By 1913 there were 18 reciprocating engines, but that year a new turbine house was erected containing two 2,000 kW and a boiler house with two 30,000 Ib Clarke Chapman boilers.
+In 1917, a 5,000 kW Dick Kerr-English Electric set and two more Clarke Chapman boilers were commissioned.

 Post-war plant

 Following the First World War new plant was installed to meet growing demand for electricity.
 By 1923 the plant comprised: